eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 The endpoint `href` in the submodel descriptor cannot be used directly to contact an EDC and access the data in Catena-X.

 - A data consumer must first identify the protocol that must be used to retrieve the submodel data based on the `subprotocol`.
 For data transfer with Catena-X EDCs, this is "IDS"
-- Second, the data consumer must add all necessary additional information to the `href` as described in the standard [CX-0002 Digital Twins in Catena-X](https://catena-x.net/de/standard-library), e.g., the API operation (`/submodel/$value`) and query parameters as needed.
+- Second, the data consumer must call the local operation GetSubmodel (as described in the standard CX-0002) based on `href`.
+The actual URL path for the call depends on the profile supported by the backend data service.
+If SSP-003 of the Submodel Service Specification is supported (as required by CX-0002), the operation must be called with "/submodel/$value`" (with additional query parameters as needed).
 - Then, the data consumer must use the information in the `subprotocol` to perform a contract negotiation for the EDC asset referenced by the filter criteria.
 The contract negotiation must be performed with the EDC control plane of the data provider specified by `idsEndpoint`.
 - Finally, using the id from the contract agreement with the control plane, the data consumer initiates the data transfer with the EDC data plane of the data provider referenced in the `href`.
 The enriched path part of the `href` (see bullet point 2) is passed to data provider data plane by the data consumer as a parameter for the backend data service that actually executes the request and returns the submodel.